Dental Hygienist Schools

 • Western Regional Examining Board

 Each certification body administers exams in many states.
-For example, a hygienist who wants to become licensed in Kansas would be able to take the ADEX, CDCA, CITA, CRDTS, SRTA, or WREB board exams.
+For example, a hygienist who wants to become licensed in Kansas can take the ADEX, CDCA, CITA, CRDTS, SRTA, or WREB board exams.
 To determine what licensing exam to take, new hygienists should contact their state licensing board.

 Jocelyn Blore